Severe Thunderstorm Warning issued for San Bernardino by NWS - NewsBreak

 Severe Thunderstorm Warning issued for San Bernardino by NWS

-Effective: 2021-08-10 19:03:00 PDT Expires: 2021-08-10 19:30:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-If on or near Lake Havasu, get away from the water and move indoors or inside a vehicle. remember, lightning can strike out to 15 miles from the parent thunderstorm.
+Effective: 2021-08-10 18:43:00 PDT Expires: 2021-08-10 19:30:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+If on or near Lake Havasu, get away from the water and move indoors or inside a vehicle.
+Remember, lightning can strike out to 15 miles from the parent thunderstorm.
 If you can hear thunder, you are close enough to be struck by lightning.
 Move to safe shelter now!
 Do not be caught on the water in a thunderstorm.
-Target Area: San Bernardino A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 730 PM PDT FOR SOUTHEASTERN SAN BERNARDINO COUNTY At 659 PM PDT, severe thunderstorms were located along a line extending from 16 miles northwest of Highway 95 At Mile Marker 29 to 10 miles northwest of Vidal Junction to 8 miles southwest of Big River to 14 miles west of Bouse, moving southwest at 30 mph.
+Target Area: San Bernardino The National Weather Service in Las Vegas has issued a * Severe Thunderstorm Warning for Southwestern Mohave County in northwestern Arizona Southeastern San Bernardino County in southern California * Until 730 PM PDT/730 PM MST/. * At 641 PM PDT/641 PM MST/, severe thunderstorms were located along a line extending from 17 miles southwest of Needles to near Big River, moving southwest at 30 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs and trees.
-Locations impacted include Highway 95 At Mile Marker 29, Earp, Vidal Junction and Big River.
+IMPACT...Expect damage to roofs and trees. * Locations impacted include Lake Havasu City, Highway 95 At Mile Marker 29, Topock, Parker Dam, Needles, Three Dunes Campground, Desert Hills, Black Meadow Landing Campground, Cattail Cove State Park, Arizona Village, Earp, Vidal Junction, Big River, Mohave Valley, Mesquite Creek and Willow Valley.
+This includes the following highways Interstate 40 in Arizona between mile markers 0 and 6.
+Interstate 40 in California between mile markers 141 and 155.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...OBSERVED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0